CleanroomMC/Website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     category(String)
     ```

 - `RecipeInput`.
 The mainhand input that will be used to craft the recipe.
+The `int` value is the damage applied to the item, the `double` value is the chance the item will be damaged / consumed.
 Requires greater than or equal to 0 and less than or equal to 1.

     ```groovy:no-line-numbers
     mainhand(IIngredient)